Pat Buttram: Personal life

 In 1936, Buttram married Dorothy McFadden.
 The couple adopted a daughter but divorced in 1946.
-In 1952, he married actress Sheila Ryan; the marriage ended with her death in 1975.
+In 1952, he married actress Sheila Ryan; they were together until her death in 1975.
 They had a daughter named Kathrine (nicknamed Kerry), born in 1954.

 Buttram retired from acting in 1980 and made his home in his native Winston County, Alabama.
 However, he returned to California, where he made frequent personal appearances.

 Buttram was a staunch Republican who helped Ronald Reagan spice up his speeches with political quips.
 In 1993, Buttram expressed surprise that with the inauguration of Bill Clinton and Al Gore as president of the United States and vice president of the United States, respectively, so many Hollywood actors were "taken with that whole country-boy image they tried to project".
 According to his niece Mary Buttram Young, "Uncle Pat would always say 'I'm from Alabama – I can see right through that'."

-Death
+Death and legacy

-Buttram died in 1994 at the age of 78 of kidney failure at the UCLA Medical Center in Los Angeles.
+Buttram died from kidney failure at the UCLA Medical Center on January 8, 1994, at the age of 78.
 He is interred at the cemetery at the Maxwell Chapel United Methodist Church in the Pebble community near Haleyville, Alabama.

-In 1988, Buttram was honored with a star on the Hollywood Walk of Fame and one on the "Alabama Stars of Fame" in Birmingham, Alabama.
+In 1988, Buttram was honored with a star on the Hollywood Walk of Fame and one on the Alabama Stars of Fame in Birmingham, Alabama.